Skip to Main Content

 Labor market icon showing three people Labor Market Conditions

-• The unemployment rate in Virginia edged up slightly to 3.1 percent in February as the number of unemployed increased by 3,200 people.
+• The unemployment rate in Virginia edged up slightly to 3.2 percent in March, as the number of unemployed increased by 5,000 people and the labor force contracted 0.2 percent.

 Housing Market icon showing a picture of a house Housing Market Conditions

-• New residential permits in February 2025 decreased by 33.9 percent from January 2025.
-Compared to February 2024, the number of residential permits issued has decreased by 16.7 percent.
+• New residential permits in March 2025 increased by 6.6 percent from February 2025.
+Compared to March 2024, the number of residential permits issued has increased by 7.7 percent.

 • According to the Federal Housing Finance Agency, home values in Virginia appreciated by 0.7 percent in Q4 of 2024 when compared to Q3 of 2024.
 Furthermore, values appreciated by 6.9 percent in Q4 of 2024 compared to Q4 of 2023.